 The Department of Economics offers a wide variety of introductory and field courses that allow one to earn either a major or minor in Economics.
-This page gives an overview of why you should study economics, but we encourage you to view the UWM Undergraduate Catalog to explore you options at UWM.
+This page explains why you should study economics, but we encourage you to view the UWM Undergraduate Catalog to explore you options.

 - UWM Undergraduate Catalog